 - (3) The right to personal and medical privacy

 - (4) The right to be free from abuse (physical and mental) or restraints unless medically necessary

 - (5) The right to competent care and treatment

 While many nursing homes provide just that care, some negligent nursing homes cut costs and employ unsatisfactory workers that endanger our family members.

 In other cases, our family members require special care from the nursing home.
-When parents or grandparents suffer from dementia or other disease, we reluctantly admit them to nursing homes that are supposed to have greater ability to care for our family member.
-When this care fails below the reasonable standard of care, the nursing home should be held accountable.
+When parents or grandparents suffer from dementia or other diseases, we reluctantly admit them to nursing homes that are supposed to have a greater ability to care for our family members.
+When this care falls below the reasonable standard of care, the nursing home should be held accountable.

 The pursuit of a nursing home case involves the expertise of nursing home attorneys and doctors and nurses willing to testify that the care provided was below the standard of care.
 These claims are often hard fought by the nursing homes and the shell corporations that control the finances of the nursing homes.

-However, nursing home attorney Mike Sudekum and Heartland Injury Law have pursued and won lawsuits against nursing homes for allegations of abuse, failure to monitor fall risk residents, improper treatment of dementia patients and other claims, such as bedsores, also known as pressure sores and decubitus ulcers, fractures and abuse (verbal and physical, sometimes sexual).
+However, nursing home attorney Mike Sudekum and the rest of the team at Heartland Injury Law have pursued and won lawsuits against nursing homes for allegations of abuse, failure to monitor fall risk residents, improper treatment of dementia patients and other claims, such as bedsores, also known as pressure sores and decubitus ulcers, fractures and abuse (verbal and physical, sometimes sexual).

-If you are concerned with the quality of care provided to your loved one at a nursing home, I encourage you to contact Heartland Injury Law for consultation to discuss your options.
+If you are concerned with the quality of care provided to your loved one at a nursing home and for a consultation to discuss your options, I encourage you to email Heartland Injury Law or call 877-463-8998.